Engee documentation

 Integrating Julia code into Engee models using the Engee Function block

-This example shows how to integrate Julia code into Engee models using the Engee Function block.
+This example shows a way to integrate Julia code into the Engee model using the Engee Function block.

-Before we start, let's connect the necessary libraries:
+Before starting work, we will connect the necessary libraries.:

 Pkg.add(["Statistics", "ControlSystems", "CSV"])